zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 Interface `TermsOfUseContentProvider` in package `com.liferay.portal.kernel.util` was moved to package `com.liferay.portal.kernel.term.of.use`.
-`TermsOfUseContentProviderRegistryUtil` in `com.liferay.portal.kernel.util` was moved to package `com.liferay.portal.internal.terms.of.use` and renamed to `TermsOfUseContentProviderUtil`.
+`TermsOfUseContentProviderRegistryUtil` in package `com.liferay.portal.kernel.util` was moved to package `com.liferay.portal.internal.terms.of.use` and renamed to `TermsOfUseContentProviderUtil`.
 The logic of getting `TermsOfUseContentProvider` was changed.
 Instead of always returning the first service registered, which is random and depends on the order